ManasiHaldankar/Leetcode-SQL-solutions/README.md

 Write a solution to find for each date the number of different products sold and their names.
 The sold products names for each date should be sorted lexicographically.
 Return the result table ordered by sell_date.

+49. List the Products Ordered in a Period

+Write a solution to get the names of products that have at least 100 units ordered in February 2020 and their amount.
+Return the result table in any order.

+50. Find Users With Valid E-Mails

+Write a solution to find the users who have valid emails.